-Now we have determined all parameters except the contact rate κ .
-In this paper we are mainly interested in reproducing the curves, so we start from the data given by the Humdata project of the Johns Hopkins University for 200 world countries and regions.1 More precisely, we estimate the values for S(k) from the listed confirmed cases and the ratio α .
+Now we have determined all parameters except the contact rate $\kappa$ .
+In this paper we are mainly interested in reproducing the curves, so we start from the data given by the Humdata project of the Johns Hopkins University for 200 world countries and regions.
+More precisely, we estimate the values for S(k) from the listed confirmed cases and the ratio $\alpha$ .
 In this step the estimated time translation $e + p_c$ between the times of infection and recording has to be taken into account.
-Moreover, there are weekly fluctuations of the values of newly recorded (the first differences of the data lists of confirmed cases) due to weekends where data taking and transmission is usually slowed down considerably.
-Since we are interested in the central development of the epidemic we replace the daily values of the newly recorded by 7-days averages and also the values of the susceptibles $S_7(k)$.
+Moreover, there are weekly fluctuations of the values of newly recorded cases (the first differences of the data lists of confirmed cases) due to weekends where data taking and transmission is usually slowed down considerably.
+Since we are interested in the central development of the epidemic we replace the daily values of the newly recorded by 7-days averages and also the values of the susceptible people $S_7(k)$ .

 In the next step we compute the daily contact rates $\kappa(k)$ according to the observation above.
-This allows to give the tautological model picture of the values of $S_7(k)$ according to the observation above; but of course this is not what we want.
+This allows one to give the tautological model picture of the values of $S_7(k)$ according to the observation above; but of course this is not what we want.
 We therefore investigate the values of $\kappa(k)$ and look for periods where they are more or less stationary and can be approximated by a constant.
 Such time intervals may be interpreted as periods where the behaviour of the population is roughly the same and no crucial change of the virus occurs.
 The transition times between such stationary phases seem to characterize periods in which the contact behaviour of the population changes.
 This is often the result of political measures (non-pharmaceutical interventions) reducing the contacts or allowing more contacts, which in many cases may lead to new levels where the contact rates can again be approximated by a constant.
-Besides this, eyeballing the plotted curve will indicate additional constancy intervals, which then asks for an explanation.
-For example this might be the result of a climate change from summer to winter where people meet more in closed rooms, or the other way round.
+Besides this, eveballing will indicate further levels of near-constancy that then need to be justified.
+For example, this explanation might be that the changed contact rate is the result of a climate change from summer to winter where people meet more in closed rooms, or the other way round.
 It could also be that the infectivity of the virus changes (e.g. by the rise of a more aggressive mutant).
-In our view the most important criterion for the applicability of a Kermack/McKendrick type model to a real life epidemic boils down to the question whether or not replacing the contact rates during periods where they stay nearly constant by their averages, or a value close to it inside the respective σ -interval, leads to a good approximation of the data curves.
+In our view the most important criterion for the applicability of a Kermack/McKendrick type model to a real life epidemic boils down to the question whether or not replacing the contact rates during periods where they stay nearly constant by their averages, or a value close to it inside the respective $\sigma$ -interval, leads to a good approximation of the data curves.

-In the case of Germany one observes 7 rather obvious periods between March 2020 and mid January 2021, in which the κ can be approximated by a constant, abstracting from fluctuations (see fig. 2).
-Some of these constancy intervals can be interpreted as results of interventions, others not: There was a series of three interventions in March 2020 resulting in the first constancy interval from March 24, 2020, (= t_1) to April 26 (= t_2), a rather short interval.
-Around April 26 the interventions were reduced and the result is a long period until July 3 (= t_3).
-Already in this phase people were presumably getting more careless, the vacation period started and the contacts increased, which lead to the third period, lasting until September 27 (t_4).
-In this phase the mean reproduction rate rose noticeably above 1.
-With the beginning of the cooler temperature, life moving more to closed rooms, the reproduction number rose to about 1.5 in the fourth interval until October 31 (t_5).
-This provoked new containment measures, at first at Oct.
-16 and Nov.
-2 which are reflected by the fourth interval lasting until Nov.
-26, in which the daily new infections went down.
-They started to rise again, probably because of early Christmas shopping at Nov.
-26 ($t_6 =$).
-A partial lockdown (schools, restaurants, cultural activities) at December 16 (our t_7) brought the reproduction rate below 1 and resulted in, on average, falling numbers of new infections.
-This period lasts until the end of the data considered here in mid January (Jan.
-15).
+In the case of Germany one observes seven rather obvious periods between March 2020 and mid January 2021 in which the $\kappa$ can be approximated by a constant, ignoring fluctuations (see fig. 2).
+Some of these constancy intervals can be interpreted as results of interventions, others not: There was a series of three interventions in March 2020 resulting in the first constancy interval from March 24, 2020, (= $t_1$ ) to April 26 (= $t_2$ ), a rather short interval.
+Around April 26 the interventions were reduced and the result is a long period until July 3 (= $t_3$ ).
+Already in this phase people were presumably getting more careless, the vacation period started and the contacts increased, which lead to the third period, lasting until September 27 ( $t_4$ ).

-1https://data.humdata.org/dataset/novel-coronavirus-2019-ncov-cases
+https://data.humdata.org/dataset/novel-coronavirus-2019-ncov-cases